• Skip to primary navigation

 Fibromyalgia flare

-There are many culprits that can cause Fibromyalgia flares, and one of the most impactful ones is STRESS.
-Stress affects emotional, mental, and physical health, and because these are all intertwined, stress can make you miserable, especially if it’s causing your Fibromyalgia to flare up.
+Many culprits can cause Fibromyalgia flares, and one of the most impactful is STRESS.
+Stress affects emotional, mental, and physical health, and because these are all intertwined, stress can make you miserable—especially if it’s causing your Fibromyalgia to flare up.

 Call Us for a No-Obligation Consultation

-• Lack of quality sleep puts incredible stress on the body and affects the ability to cope or adapt to changes.
+• Lack of quality sleep can put incredible stress on your body and affect your ability to cope or adapt to changes.

-• Diet, such as sugar and simple carbs, which can derail your health.
+• Poor diet choices, such as sugar and simple carbs, can stress your body and derail your health.

-• Excessive alcohol intake.
-It’s recommended to never drink on an empty stomach, and never have more than 2 drinks.
-Alcohol is not only a depressant, but is also loaded with sugar as well.
+• Excessive alcohol intake can also put stress on your body.
+Ideally, you would never drink on an empty stomach or drink more than two in one sitting.
+Alcohol is not only a depressant, but it’s also loaded with sugar.

-• Lack of exercise.
-While the last thing you might want to do when you are experiencing a flare is to move, some movement can help tremendously, even if you just do some stretching or light yoga.
-Walking counts too, and it’s also emotionally soothing to get outdoors.
+• Lack of exercise can make it hard to cope with stressful situations.
+While the last thing you might want to do when having a flare is to move, some movement can help tremendously—even just some stretching or light yoga.
+Walking counts, too, and it’s also emotionally soothing to get outdoors.

-• Not resting when you are tired.
-When experiencing a flare, it’s important to pay extra attention to your body’s needs.
-If you are able to, take a nap.
-Delegate and reprioritize what’s really important so you aren’t shouldering so much burden.
+• Not resting when you are tired can add to your stress—and make your flares worse.
+When experiencing a flare, pay extra attention to your body’s needs and take a nap if you can.

-• Imbalanced hormones.
-When you are stressed, your adrenals produce more adrenaline and cortisol (fight/flight hormones) than usual.
-Muscles tighten, your heart pounds, breath shortens, and blood pressure rises.
-When cortisol is activated for long periods of time, it can wreak havoc on both your ability to cope with stress, and cause imbalances in other hormones as well.
+• When you’re stressed, your adrenals produce more adrenaline and cortisol (fight-or-flight hormones) than usual.
+Muscles tighten, your heart pounds, your breath shortens, and your blood pressure rises.
+When cortisol is activated for long periods, it can wreak havoc on your ability to cope with stress and cause imbalances in other hormones.

 Stress Reduction for a Healthier You

-We can’t always control our environment, circumstances, or people, but there are ways of reducing stress in your life.
-It’s vital for health, as chronic, long-term stress can be a big contributor of chronic health problems such as high blood pressure, metabolic syndrome, cardiovascular disease, diabetes, and autoimmune disease such as Fibromyalgia.
-Here are several things you can do to help manage your stress reaction so that you can be resilient and maintain a strong immune system:
+We know you can’t always control your environment, circumstances, or people, but there are ways to reduce stress.
+It’s vital for health, as chronic, long-term stress can be a major contributor to autoimmune diseases like Fibromyalgia.
+Plus, chronic stress can lead to high blood pressure, metabolic syndrome, cardiovascular disease, diabetes, and more.

-• If you’re not sure where all of your stress is originating from, give it some thought and write it down.
-Often, this is the first step in working to eliminate the stressors that you are able.
+• If you’re not sure where all your stress is originating from, give it some thought and write it down.
+Often, this is the first step in working to eliminate the stressors.

 • Avoid toxins as much as possible.

 • Realize your limits.
-Even if you are feeling really good one day, if you overdo it, you’re likely to pay for it the next day.
+Even if you’re feeling really good one day, if you overdo it, you’re likely to pay for it the next day.

-Take Extra Care of Yourself if You Are in a Flare
+Take Extra Care of Yourself During a Fibromyalgia Flare

-• Wet heat can be particularly helpful with pain.
-Hot baths and/or showers feel soothing and can also help you to relax.
+• Wet heat can be particularly helpful for pain.
+Hot baths or showers feel soothing and can help you relax.woman taking a bath to soothe a fibromyalgia flare

-• Eat light, comforting foods such as oatmeal, chicken soup, etc. that are easy to digest.
+• Eat light, comforting foods such as oatmeal, soups, and others that are easy to digest.

-• Keep your environment as soothing as possible, such as dimming the lights, no loud T.V.s, etc.
+• Keep your environment as soothing as possible, such as dimming the lights and lowering the volume on the TV or music.

 • If you can tolerate a massage, get one to help with pain relief from achy muscles and trigger points.